overlookmotel/eslint-config-react/README.md

 * ensure all tests pass before submitting PR
 * add tests for new features
 * document new functionality/API additions in README
+* do not add an entry to Changelog (Changelog is created when cutting releases)